 We tested the full-sized version of the ROCCAT Vulcan Pro, and it's also available in a TenKeyLess size, sold as the Vulcan TKL Pro.
 It's only available in black with the ROCCAT Titan Linear Optical switches.
 You can see the label for our unit here.

 The ROCCAT Vulcan Pro is an outstanding gaming keyboard with linear switches that are light to press.
 It's an upgrade over the ROCCAT Vulcan 120 AIMO, but there are other options available where you can set macros to any key, such as the Razer Huntsman Tournament Edition.
 Also see our recommendations for the best gaming keyboards, the best mechanical keyboards, and the best keyboards.

 The SteelSeries Apex Pro is better than the ROCCAT Vulcan Pro.
 The SteelSeries has unique optical linear switches that allow you to customize the pre-travel distance, for a quick and responsive gaming experience.
 Every key is also macro-programmable.
 However, the ROCCAT's wrist rest isn't a dust magnet like on the SteelSeries.

 The Razer Huntsman Tournament Edition is slightly better for gaming than the ROCCAT Vulcan Pro.
-The Razer feels better-built and its switches actuate quicker thanks to the very low pre-travel distance.
+The Razer feels better-built, and its switches actuate quicker thanks to the very short pre-travel distance.
 You can also program macros on all its keys, which you can't do on the ROCCAT.
-However, the ROCCAT has a much better typing quality and it has better ergonomics because it has a wrist rest.
+However, the ROCCAT has a much better typing quality, and it has better ergonomics because it has a wrist rest.